-Have a night of family-friendly fun with live entertainment, character meet and greets and a pumpkin patch building area.
-There’s also a Hubble Bubble’s Dance Party, SEA LIFE Pirate Booty Boogie and a costume contest.
-And don’t forget the trick-or-treating!
-Event-only tickets are $64.
-Full-day packages with park admission and event admission are $79.
-2-day and hotel ticket packages also available.
+Have a day & night of family-friendly fun with live entertainment, character meet and greets and a pumpkin patch building area.
+Join the Monster Party and don’t forget the trick-or-treating!
+1 day and 2-day ticket packages available.

 While most know of the beauty of San Diego, its mild climate and abundant culture, many people aren’t aware of its haunted reputation.
 Check out the Most Haunted Places to visit this Halloween season in San Diego and discover for yourself why America’s Finest City is also one of the nation’s most haunted.

 Built in 1850 by William Heath Davis, this historic house is the oldest structure in what is now downtown San Diego.